invenia/DateOffsets.jl/README.md

 #### Advanced Usage

-Despite the name, the `horizon_hourly` function you can be used generate `target_date`s at any arbitrary resolution: simply specify the `step` in the range of offsets you pass into the function.
+Despite the name, the `horizon_hourly` function you can be used generate `target_date`s at any arbitrary resolution: the resolution of the output is determined by the resolution of the range of offsets passed in (if using a `StepRange`, simply specify a `step` of the desired resolution).

 **Note:** Even when a higher resolution for the output is specified, the `sim_now` will still be rounded up to the nearest hour before the offsets are applied.
 This behaviour may